 The statistics of sickness rates are maintained by the Austrian Social Insurance.
 It includes all medically confirmed sick leave cases (excluding normal deliveries) closed in the year under review.
 The group of persons covered includes all white- and blue-collar workers (excluding officials).
 The number of days of sick leave comprises all calendar days including weekends.

-Further data on sick leave can be found on the homepage of the Austrian Social Insurance.
+Further data on sick leave can be found on the homepage of the Austrian Social Insurance (only in German).

 |Results (overview): Sick leave (cases, duration, days) since 1965|

 |Sick leave (cases, duration, days) 2019 by sex and diagnosis|